- Self-Directed Accounts

-Video: Investing in Private Entities with an IRA
+Video: Investing in Private Placements with an IRA

 Private equity investments in good order are typically processed within five to seven business days of receipt.
 Expedited processing is available for an additional fee.
 Based on how you select to send the funds, there may be an additional seven to 10 business days for delivery.

 It is critical to accurately complete your investment paperwork; if your paperwork is incomplete or inaccurate, your request will require extra processing time.

 Entity investments may require additional review; please be aware there may be more information requested regarding your investment and could extend processing times.